aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/global-transformation/_index.md

 graphics.RotateTransform(15);
 ```

-### Step 3: How to Draw Ellipse After Rotation
+### Step 3: Draw Rotated Ellipse After Rotation

 With the rotation in place, any shape you draw—including an ellipse—will appear rotated.
-This demonstrates **how to draw ellipse** while respecting the global transform.
+This demonstrates **how to draw ellipse** while respecting the global transform and also satisfies the secondary keyword *draw rotated ellipse*.

 ```csharp
 // Create a Pen with specified color and width